 WHEREAS, Executive Order 2020-69 was extended numerous times and was allowed to expire on October 31, 2020; and

 WHEREAS, effective March 25, 2020 the Mayor of the City of Hollywood declared a State of Emergency in the City of Hollywood, "in view of the imminent threat caused by the Coronavirus Disease 2019 (Covid 19)"; and

+WHEREAS, the Mayor of the City of Hollywood has used additional declarations of states of emergencies, but not are presently in effect;

 WHEREAS, on December 9, 2020, the City Manager of the City of Hollywood issued an "Administrative Policy for Conducting Public Meetings Utilizing Communication Media Technology During Public Health State of Emergencies," ("Administrative Policy"); and

 WHEREAS, that Administrative Policy provides, among other things, that members of City Boards shall, "be able to attend and participate in meetings using communication media technology during a declared State of Emergency, including the currently declared COVID -19 State of Emergency.
-This Administrative Policy provides a means in which the City Commission/Boards meetings may continue to be conducted and held without the presence of an in- person quorum so long as any meetings strictly adhere to any and all other requirements under the Florida Constitution and Florida's Government in the Sunshine Laws, including Chapter 286, Florida Statutes and utilize Communication media technology as provided in Section 120.54(5)(b)(2)., Florida Statutes."
+This Administrative Policy provides a means in which the City Commission/Boards meetings may continue to be conducted and held without the presence of an in- person quorum so long as any meetings strictly adhere to any and all other requirements under the Florida Constitution and Florida's Government in the Sunshine Laws, including Chapter 286, Florida Statutes and utilize Communication media technology as provided in Section 120.54(5)(b)(2)., Florida Statutes." and

+WHEREAS, the City’s “Administrative Policy for Conducting Public Meetings Utilizing Communication Media Technology during Public Health State Of Emergencies”, is no longer in effect; and

+WHEREAS, during the period of July 1, 2021 -August 12, the City had 69 employees report that they tested positive for COVID -19; and

+WHEREAS, ON August 16, 2021 the Director of the Department of Human Resources issued File:HR-21-269, which closes City Hall and all City facilities to the public on August 23, 2021, if COVID -19 infection rates in Broward County remain at approximately the current high levels or continue to rise; and

+WHEREAS, the Board has previously adopted the first two Resolution clauses below; and

+WHEREAS, the Board is desirous of adding an additional waiver of portions of the Attendance and Telephone Participation Policy, as set forth below;

 Now therefore be it: